This shop has been compensated by Collective Bias, Inc. and its advertiser. All opinions are mine alone. #CompleteWithGlade #CollectiveBias

 I really wanted to brighten up our living/dining space, quickly and simply.
-I decided to create a shiplap feature to “ban the beige” from above our mantel, and refresh the room with Glade® products for Summer.
+I decided to create a shiplap feature to “ban the beige” from above our mantel, and refresh the room for summer.

 This method is seriously easy!
 No power tools required.
 And you can use this same idea to add wallpaper just about anywhere without damaging your walls.
 It’s a great option for those who rent or don’t want to commit long-term to a certain wallpaper pattern.